gcovr/gcovr/doc/source/output/html.rst

 of some servers, especially Jenkins.

 The :option:`--html-template-dir<gcovr --html-template-dir>` option allows you to use an an additional directory of Jinja2 templates to override the default HTML output.
+If a template is missing from this directory the original is used.
 It is advised that you start by copying and modifying `the existing template or templates <https://github.com/gcovr/gcovr/tree/master/gcovr/writer/html/templates>`_ and adjust them as needed.
 Keep in mind the template context data that is passed to these templates *MAY* change between release versions.